MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-create-job-queue-entries.md

 ---
-    title: How to: Create Job Queue Entries | Microsoft Docs
+    title: How to Create Job Queue Entries | Microsoft Docs
     description: A job queue can have many entries, which are the jobs that the queue manages and runs.
 Information in the entry specifies what codeunit or report is run, when and how often the entry is run, in what category the job runs, and how it runs.
     services: project-madeira
     documentationcenter: ''